delphijustin/sudok-cli/scripts/README.md

-This folder contains puzzles in batch file format or linux shell script
+This folder contains puzzles in batch file format.

 They are compressed as a 7-zip file to save space & faster download